IlyaBisec/FloqDrive/README.md

 ---

-## How to Run

-### Requirements
-- Java 17+
-- Docker & Docker Compose

-### Steps
-1. Clone the repository
-2. Start PostgreSQL using Docker:
-3. Start backend (`DriveApplication`)
-3. Open Swagger
-4. (Optionally) start frontend

----

 ## 📎 IlyaBisec

-The project was developed as a pet project to prepare for a backend position.
+The project focuses on clean architecture, stateless security, and production-ready containerized deployment, because was developed as a pet project to prepare for a backend position.